cogentcore/core/examples/marbles/README.md

 All drawing is done using SVG nodes -- look in `graph.go` for details, e.g., `UpdateMarbles` is the main update for the marbles -- just wraps the SvgGraph in `UpdateStart` and `UpdateEnd` calls and updates the positions of the marble `svg.Circle` nodes.

-The app takes good advantage of the `ValueView` elements so the GUI code in `main.go` is really minimal -- everything is handled by the `giv.StructView` and `giv.TableView` view elements.
+The app takes good advantage of the `Value` elements so the GUI code in `main.go` is really minimal -- everything is handled by the `giv.StructView` and `giv.TableView` view elements.
 The main toolbar for the app generated from the type properties on `Graph` object: `GraphProps` in `graph.go`.
 See  [Views](https://goki.dev/gi/v2/wiki/Views) for more details.